 Once you have enabled Preferred Symbology and entered the high and low priority symbologies, you must set the time-out period.
 This is the period of time the scanner will search for a high priority bar code after a low priority bar code has been encountered.
-Scan the bar code below, then set the delay (from 1-3,000 milliseconds) by scanning digits from the Programming Chart, beginning on page 233, then scanning Save.
+Scan the bar code below, then set the delay (from 1-3,000 milliseconds) by scanning digits from the Programming Chart, then scanning Save.
 Default = 500 ms.